Calls for Entry

 Open Members’ Show – all Members are invited to submit and exhibit 1 work of art for display.

 Juried Members’ Show – all Members are invited to submit 1-3 works, the work is juried by an arts professional, and the result is exhibited.

 Holiday Gift Gallery | Deadline: July 1, 2019

 Fine Art & Fine Craft Holiday Gift Gallery

-Established in 1991, the Dayton Visual Art Center’s (DVAC) Holiday Gift Gallery is the premier fine art and fine craft professional gallery show and sale in the region and attracts thousands of visitors from throughout Southwest Ohio.
+Established in 1991, The Contemporary Dayton’s Holiday Gift Gallery is the premier fine art and fine craft professional gallery show and sale in the region and attracts thousands of visitors from throughout Southwest Ohio.

 Urban Art Intersections/Downtown Mural Program | Deadline: TBA